 Tila was born on the Island of Brava, Cabo Verde and immigrated to the United States at the age of eleven.
 She co-founded CVU with her sister Genie Lomba in 2001, and has been on the board of directors for CVU since its founding.

 Professionally, she is employed by the Rhode Island School of Design in the position of Campus Retail Director.
-She is on the board of directors for New England Buyer Consortium (NEBC), where she currently holds the position of Vice President.
+She is on the board of directors for New England Buyer Consortium (NEBC), where she currently holds the position of Treasurer.

 Tila enjoys quality time with her son, family and friends.